KikimorMay/FSL-TCBR/README.md

-## Visualization
+## Simulations with Gaussian Distribution

-To show the sampling bias aggravated by task centorid is a naturally occurring phenomenon in few-shot learning, as stated in Section 3.3, please
+1. To show the sample bias aggravated by task centorid is a naturally occurring phenomenon in few-shot learning, as stated in Section 3.3, please

 - Run: